-If you need to create an additional explanation to clarify some aspect of your application, you can submit letters of explanation to explain things that may not be evident to an officer reading your forms and documents, but keep it short and to the point.
+If you wish to provide an additional explanation to clarify some aspect of your application, you can submit letters of explanation to explain things that may not be evident to an officer reading your forms and documents, but keep it short and to the point.
 Immigration officers spend hours each day reading materials on screen, and they are subject to eye strain and brain fatigue just like the rest of us.
 An officer will greatly appreciate if you are to the point and brief with any additional information you provide for your file.

 Birth certificates for dependent children

 Any documents that you are submitting in a language other than English or French need to be accompanied by a proper translation.
-The requirements for translation change from time to time, so you are best advised to check the most recent guidelines on the IRCC website and ensure that your submission meets the exact requirements.
+The requirements of the Canadian government for translations change from time to time, so you are best advised to check the most recent guidelines on the IRCC website and ensure that your submission meets the exact requirements.

 8. Check your SPAM folder

-Once you have submitted your e-APR, IRCC will communicate with you via an email notification that you have a message in your portal.
+Once you have submitted your e-APR, when IRCC needs to communicate with you, it will be via an email notification that you have a message in your portal.
 Typically, you will be given 7 days to respond to these requests and your application will be refused if you miss this deadline.
 So if you are an Express Entry candidate, waiting for a decision from the Canadian government, make sure you check your junk mail folder regularly.

 9. Submit, don’t simply upload requested additional documents

-During the processing of your application for Permanent Residence, you may be requested at various points to upload additional documentation.
+During the processing of your application, you may be requested at various points to upload additional documentation.
 It is not enough to simply upload the file into the document checklist and exit your application.
 After uploading the appropriate file, you must also then re-sign the application digitally and use the submit buttons until you receive a confirmation that your update has been successfully transmitted.

-10. Maintain your funds – required when you apply and when you land
+10. Maintain your funds – Proof of funds is required when you apply and when you arrive

-If you are required to show funds as part of your minimum eligibility criteria, keep in mind that you must have these funds available to you at all stages of the process – when you apply for PR, before the visa is issued, and at the time you become “landed” at a Canadian port of entry.
-If your family size changes during this time period, the required level of funds also changes.
+If you need these funds, keep in mind the funds must be available to you at all stages of the process – when you submit your e-APR, when the permanent resident visa is issued, and at the time you become “landed” at a Canadian port of entry.
+If your family size changes during this time period, the required level of settlement funds also changes.
 The level of required funds is set in Canadian dollars, so you also need to monitor currency fluctuations and ensure that the value of your accounts, converted to Canadian dollars, remains above the minimum threshold.
-Finally, the required level of funds is updated annually by IRCC so be sure to check the new requirement if you have applied in one calendar year, and were approved for a permanent residence visa, but will actually be landing as a Permanent Resident in the following year.
+Finally, the required level of funds is updated annually by Canadian Immigration so be sure to check the new requirement if you have applied in one calendar year, and were approved for a permanent residence visa, but will actually be using your visa to get landed in the following year.